-Ethical implications of applied digital gaming interventions for mental health: a systematic review and critical appraisal
+Digital gaming interventions for mental health: a scoping review of ethical issues

 Pavarini, G1; Reay, E2; Smith, LM3.

 Review question / Objective: What are the ethical and practical considerations of gaming interventions in mental health?
 What existing viewpoint, commentary or theoretical points have been made in the literature regarding ethical issues in the development of serious games?
 What benefits and risks of games development in mental health are discussed in the literature?
 How are the core healthcare ethical principles of beneficence, non-maleficence, autonomy and justice discussed as relating to applied games in mental health?
 How might this information inform future thinking regarding the ethical development of serious games in mental health?